Coloring Pages | Printables | Digital Designs | Doodle and Drawing Tutorials | Paper Crafts | Create and Sell Printables

 The following page contains affiliate links.
 I may earn a commission if you purchase something through my affiliate links.
-Therefore, if anyone is in Christ, the ...
+Watch the video or follow the steps shown in the ...
 Read MoreMore Blog Entries

 Purchase web hosting and domain.
 For your blog to be accessible on the Internet, you need web hosting and a domain.
 Web hosting is the home of your blog and the domain is the address of your blog.
 You can purchase web hosting and domain within the same company but I recommend to purchase web hosting and domain name with different companies.
 If you need to change your web host for any reasons, it's easier to move your domain to your new web host.

 I host my blogs at InterServer and purchase my domain names at Namecheap.
 What I love about InterServer is the option to pay monthly for web hosting instead of paying for years in advance.
 I pay 5$ per month for my web hosting at InterServer and about $10 to $13 per year for each of my domains.
 InterServer has a very great customer service.
 Whenever I have had an issue, I have contacted them and they have answered immediately and have always been very helpful and solved my issue.

 Another great web hosting provider is Siteground.
 It is especially recommended if you want to host a WordPress blog.